zuavra/nginx-ip-whitelister/README.md

 ## How to integrate with Nginx

-In order to tell Nginx to use nginx-ip-whitelister to validate requests you need to use the `auth_request` directive to validate requests against the correct verification URL, and pass the original URI and remote IP address.
-This can be done in the http, server or location contexts.
+In order to tell Nginx to use __*nginx-ip-whitelister*__ you need to use the `auth_request` directive to validate requests against the correct verification URL, and pass to it the original URI and the remote IP address.

+The `auth_request` directive can be used in the `http`, `server` or `location` contexts.
 Please see the example below.

-If you're using Nginx Proxy Manager edit the proxy host and add the example configuration in the "Advanced" tab.
+If you're using Nginx Proxy Manager, edit the proxy host that you're using for Emby/Jellyfin and add this example configuration in the "Advanced" tab.

 ```
 auth_request /__auth;